-Most parents will not need to be told that screens are an increasingly omnipresent part of domestic life.
-The Royal Children’s Hospital survey suggested that teenagers, the biggest users, were engaging with screens for an average of six hours each and every day.
-Yet this drastic and unprecedented shift in the shape and texture of adolescence has occurred with almost no forethought or planning; only now is research being done into the effects that extended exposure to these devices might be having on the teenage brain.
+Most parents don't need to be told that screens are an increasingly omnipresent part of domestic life.
+The Royal Children’s Hospital survey suggested that teenagers (the biggest users) were engaging with screens for an average of six hours daily.
+Yet this drastic and unprecedented shift in the shape and texture of adolescence has occurred with almost no forethought or planning.
+Only now is research being done into the effects that extended exposure to these devices might be having on the teenage brain.

 Author and public health advocate David Gillespie has looked at the early results, and what he’s found has terrified him.
 “We know a lot about how the human brain works now,” he says.
 “We know what addiction looks like in a brain, we know how it progresses to anxiety and depression.
-We know that device usage, particularly certain software, will fire normal addiction triggers just like anything else.
+And we know that device usage, particularly certain software, will fire normal addiction triggers.
 We know why teenagers are particularly susceptible to addiction.
 And right now we’re addicting every member of a generation and we have no idea what the consequences might be.”

 Gillespie has spent time working in start-ups, so he understands technology’s addiction triggers better than most.
 “In the industry, they actually talk about ‘dopamine hacking’,” he says.
 “Basically, designing software specifically so that it hooks into the human reward system and creates an addictive response.”
 In a hyper-competitive marketplace, where the value of any given product is almost zero, the only apps that survive are those that keep hooking us in for more.

-If this doesn’t sound like a profound realisation—most of us have been complaining about our addiction to social media for years—Gillespie argues that from a purely biological perspective, teenagers are uniquely vulnerable to the predations of these devices, in a way that could have long-term, irrevocable consequences.
+This might not sound like a profound realisation to many.
+Most of us have been complaining about our addiction to social media for years.
+Yet Gillespie argues that from a purely biological perspective, teenagers are uniquely vulnerable to the predations of these devices.
+And there could be long-term, irrevocable consequences.

 “We have a reward system that makes sure we do things that’ll ensure there is another generation of humans,” Gillespie says.
-“So, it makes sure that we eat, it makes sure that we have sex, it makes sure that we socialise with other humans and seek their approval.”
+“So, it makes sure that we eat and have sex.
+And it makes sure that we socialise with other humans and seek their approval.”
 Addiction occurs when our reward systems become oversaturated, dulling their response and demanding more and more stimulation for the same high.

 Fortunately, our reward systems have also been equipped with a natural inhibitor: gamma-aminobutyric acid (GABA).
-Gillespie explains: “As soon as we get whatever it is that we’ve been chasing—food, sex, the company of others—we get a hit of GABA and it shuts down our dopamine-seeking behaviour.
+Gillespie explains: “As soon as we get whatever it is that we’ve been chasing—food, sex, the company of others—we get a hit of GABA.
+That hit shuts down our dopamine-seeking behaviour.
 Which is truly excellent, because it means we can like things without becoming addicted to them.”

-The results are that teenagers are much more susceptible to becoming addicted to substances and experiences than either kids or adults, and that this addictive effect ends up being built into their neural architecture; if you first become an alcoholic as a teenager, you are twice as likely to be an alcoholic as an adult.
+The results are that teenagers are much more susceptible to becoming addicted to substances and experiences than either kids or adults.
+And, this addictive effect is built into a teen's neural architecture.
+If you first become an alcoholic as a teenager, you are twice as likely to be an alcoholic as an adult.
 “Once you’ve wired the brain for addiction in adolescence you are wired that way for life,” says Gillespie.
 “There is no doing over.”

-For Gillespie, this explains one of the more puzzling shifts in teenage behaviour over the last decade: the massive decrease in rates of alcoholism, drug use and risky sex among teenagers, and the massive increase in reported rates of anxiety and depression.
-“We know that addiction is linked to anxiety and depression, and now we’re actively giving teenagers devices whose primary purpose is to create addiction.”
+For Gillespie, this explains one of the more puzzling shifts in teenage behaviour over the last decade.
+The massive decrease in rates of alcoholism, drug use and risky sex among teenagers.
+And the massive increase in reported rates of anxiety and depression.
+“We know that addiction is linked to anxiety and depression.
+Yet, we’re actively giving teenagers devices whose primary purpose is to create addiction.”

 There is certainly evidence that would seem to validate his concerns.
 A study of 40,000 children in the US found that teenagers who spent seven hours or more a day on screens were more than twice as likely to be diagnosed with anxiety or depression than those who used them for an hour or less.
 Excessive screen-time was also associated with being more easily distracted, being emotionally unstable, and having problems finishing tasks and making friends.
-(The same researcher, Jean Twenge of San Diego State University, also identified a sudden and precipitous drop-off in self-reported levels of happiness among teenagers after 2012, with those spending the least amount of time on screens the happiest.)
+(The same researcher, Jean Twenge of San Diego State University, also identified a sudden and precipitous drop-off in self-reported levels of happiness among teenagers after 2012.
+Incidentally, those spending the least amount of time on screens were found to be the happiest.)